Table of Contents

 Sub Workflows in Conductor simplifies workflow management, making it easy to reuse common workflows across multiple processes.

 The notification system is a typical flow within an organization when building applications.
-Creating a dedicated workflow for your organization’s payment system that integrates all notification methods allows you to easily adapt your notification flow to different application processes using the Sub Workflow functionality in Conductor.
+Creating a dedicated workflow for your organization’s notification system that integrates all notification methods allows you to easily adapt your notification flow to different application processes using the Sub Workflow functionality in Conductor.

 Part 2: Notifying users